Acizza/TwichIRC/README.md

 password:<Twitch oauth code>
 channels:<channels to join after login>
 ```
-Note that the channels setting is optional.
+Note that all settings are optional.

 If you don't like the default colors of the interface, you can change them.
 To replace a certain color, add this to your settings file:
 ```